Project Key figures

 thousands of tonnes of CO2 avoided per annum, with no further landfill

-In the Republic of Azerbaijan, CNIM has since 2012 operated the largest household energy recovery facility in Eastern Europe, near Baku.
+In the Republic of Azerbaijan, CNIM has designed, built and operated for a few years the largest household energy recovery facility in Eastern Europe, near Baku.
 The facility, which replaces a landfill, avoids the emission of 500,000 tonnes of CO2 per annum and protects the environment from pollution.

 An ambitious national program